 Many Content Management Systems and other forms of online systems constantly patch system updates regularly.
 But users may often ignore or delay these updates and continue to use outdated software.
 As a result, attackers would only need to exploit these existing vulnerabilities.
 This is a common sight with systems like WordPress.

-Of course, web vulnerabilities extend well over those specified by OWASP’s top 10.
-But, its important to understand how extensive web vulnerabilities can be in compromising a website.
+The danger of web vulnerabilities is that if not investigated properly, these can, in fact, kill your online systems in its entirety.
+Of course, web vulnerabilities extend well over the above-mentioned types.
+But, it is important to understand how extensive web vulnerabilities can be in compromising a website.
 Practically, no website can account for 100% website security.
 However, one can always take preventive measures to ensure your website is protected as best as possible.
 This is where web vulnerability scanners come to the picture.

-There’s a lot that goes into the process of web vulnerability scanning.
-Simply put, the process utilizes specialized tools and professionals with domain expertise to identify vulnerabilities on a website and offer appropriate preventive measures.
+There is a lot that goes into the process of web vulnerability scanning.
+Simply put, the process utilizes specialized tools and professionals with the domain expertise to identify vulnerabilities on a website and offer appropriate preventive measures.
 You might not know how vulnerable your website is, but a professional web vulnerability scanning process would.
-If you’re wondering where to look for such a service, wonder no more.
+If you're wondering where to look forsuch a service, look no further.
 We at C-YBER offer a world-class web vulnerability scanning service.

 If you are sure about the requirements, You can simply order the service via our online order form.